Code of Conduct

 The E.N.S.P.A. members should aim for the best quality of seed batches.

-• As far as practical, seed batches should be tested and information regarding purity (including potential contamination by species that have not been requested) and viability reported to the customer, preferably by stating the Pure Live Seed %.
+- As far as practical, seed batches should be tested, and information regarding purity (including potential contamination by species that have not been requested) and viability should be reported to the customer, preferably by stating the Pure Live Seed %.

 LABEL INFORMATION

-Each member is free to use the labelling system better fit to the company standards or legislative requirement as long as the following basic information are reported:
+Each member is free to use the labeling system better fit to the company standards or legislative requirement as long as the following basic information is reported, for

-Further information that should be documented and made available on request:
+Further information should be documented and made available on request (for both production types):

-• If the seed lot was produced in farm setting or directly collected from natural population.
+- If the seed lot was produced in a farm setting or directly harvested from natural or semi-natural populations.

 SEED LOT INFORMATION